Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

  * ONNX (`.onnx`) files use an [industry-standard open format](https://onnx.ai/about.html) produced by the [tf2onnx package](https://github.com/onnx/tensorflow-onnx).

 Export to ONNX is currently considered beta.
-To enable it, make sure `tf2onnx>=1.5.5` is installed in pip. tf2onnx does not currently support tensorflow 2.0.0 or later.
+To enable it, make sure `tf2onnx>=1.5.5` is installed in pip. tf2onnx does not currently support tensorflow 2.0.0 or later, or earlier than 1.12.0.

 ## Using the Unity Inference Engine